 Type: Rental apartments

-Don Jacobson, a freelance writer based in St. Paul, can be contacted at firstname.lastname@example.org.
+Don Jacobson is a St. Paul-based freelance writer.
+He can be contacted at firstname.lastname@example.org.